DevendraKumar577/customer-behavior-analytics/README.md

-# Customer Shopping Behavior Analysis
+# Customer Shopping Behavior Analytics

 This project analyzes customer shopping behavior using real-world retail data to understand purchasing patterns, revenue contribution, and customer segmentation.
 The goal is to convert raw customer data into meaningful business insights using Python, SQL, and Power BI.